CAHLR/pyBKT/README.md

 ## Citation
 To credit this library, please cite our paper published in the Educaitonal Data Mining Conference:

-Badrinath, A., Wang, F., Pardos, Z.A.
-(2021) pyBKT: An Accessible Python Library of Bayesian Knowledge Tracing Models.
-In S. Hsiao, & S. Sahebi  (Eds.) *Proceedings of the 14th International Conference on Educational Data Mining* (EDM).
-Pages 468-474.
+Pardos, Z.A., Tang, M., Anastasopoulos, I., Sheel, S.K., Zhang, E. (In press).
+OATutor: An Open-source Adaptive Tutoring System and Curated Content Library for Learning Sciences Research.
+In *Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems*.
+ACM.
+Hamberg, Germany.
 ```
-@inproceedings{badrinath2021pybkt,
-  title={pyBKT: An Accessible Python Library of Bayesian Knowledge Tracing Models},
-  author={Badrinath, Anirudhan and Wang, Frederic and Pardos, Zachary},
+@inproceedings{pardos2023oat,
+  title={OATutor: An Open-source Adaptive Tutoring System and Curated Content Library for Learning Sciences Research},
+  author={Pardos, Z.A., Tang, M., Anastasopoulos, I., Sheel, S.K., Zhang, E},
-  booktitle={Proceedings of the 14th International Conference on Educational Data Mining},
+  booktitle={Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems},
-  pages={468--474},
-  year={2021}
+  year={In press}
 }
 ```